Lord Frederick Windsor

 Lord Frederick Michael George David Louis Windsor (born 6 April 1979) is a member of the British royal family.
-He is the only son of Prince and Princess Michael of Kent, and is 54th in the line of succession to the British throne.
+He is the only son of Prince and Princess Michael of Kent, and is 55th in the line of succession to the British throne.
 He is married to British actress Sophie Winkleman and is a financial analyst by profession.
 As a great-grandchild of King George V and Queen Mary, he is a second cousin of King Charles III.

 Early life and education

-Lord Frederick Windsor was born on 6 April 1979 at St Mary's Hospital, London, and christened on 11 July 1979 at the Chapel Royal, St James's Palace, Westminster.
-A first cousin once removed of Queen Elizabeth II, a first cousin twice removed of Prince Philip, Duke of Edinburgh, making him both a second cousin and second cousin once removed of King Charles III and his siblings, he is 54th in the line of succession to the British throne.
+Lord Frederick Michael George David Louis Windsor was born on 6 April 1979 at St Mary's Hospital, London, and was christened on 11 July at the Chapel Royal, St James's Palace, Westminster.
+A first cousin once removed of Queen Elizabeth II and a first cousin twice removed of Prince Philip, Duke of Edinburgh, he is therefore both a second cousin and a second cousin once removed of King Charles III and his siblings.
+He is 54th in the line of succession to the British throne.

-Lord Frederick and his sister, Lady Gabriella, were brought up in the Church of England.
+Frederick and his sister, Lady Gabriella, were brought up in the Church of England.

 He was educated at Wetherby School, Sunningdale, and Eton College, where he was an Oppidan Scholar, then at Magdalen College, Oxford, where he gained a 2:1 degree in Classics.

 Career

-After graduation, Lord Frederick worked as a fashion model for a campaign by Burberry and for the designer Tomasz Starzewski and also as a music journalist, notably for Tatler magazine.
-He planned to become a solicitor specializing in entertainment law, but by September 2006, according to The Times, he was working as an analyst in the wealth management arm of JP Morgan in London.
+After graduating, Frederick worked as a fashion model, appearing in a campaign for Burberry and for the designer Tomasz Starzewski, and also as a music journalist, notably for Tatler magazine.
+He initially planned to qualify as a solicitor specialising in entertainment law, but by September 2006, according to The Times, he was working as an analyst in the wealth management arm of JP Morgan in London.

-He is now a banker and executive director at JPMorgan Chase and is a CFA charterholder, having received his charter in 2013.
+He is now a banker and executive director at JPMorgan Chase, and is a CFA charterholder, having received his charter in 2013.